oktaytuncay/Kubernetes/kubernetes.md

 DB_Host       DB_Password         DB_User
 ```

-In this case, since we have three attributes in our secret, there files are created.
-And If we look at the contents of the DB_Password file we see the password in it.
+If we look at the contents of the DB_Password file we see the password in it.

 ```bash
 % cat /opt/app-secret-volumes/DB_Password